WencaiZheng/School-Quant-Projects/README.md

 ## IV is the Implied Volitility calculation project

+Implied volatility surface is a python python project parsing data from Yahoo finance and visualizing the implied volatility surface of the option I am interested in.
+Used for marking the implied volatility.

 ## PricebyCRR is the option pricing model based on CRR

-## Implied volatility surface is a python tool parsing data from Yahoo finance and visualizing the implied volatility surface of the option I am interested in.